smartgeber Logo

 Antwort der Redaktion

 DEB is the package format used by Debian-based distributions like Ubuntu.
-It is known for its ease of use and robust dependency management.
-On the other hand, RPM is used by Red Hat-based distributions such as Fedora and CentOS.
-RPM is praised for its flexibility and powerful features.
+It is known for its simplicity and ease of use.
+RPM, on the other hand, is used by Red Hat-based distributions such as Fedora and CentOS.
+It offers robust features and is favored in enterprise environments.
+Understanding these basics is crucial in the DEB vs RPM discussion.

 Last updated 3 mins ago